-A Singapore company can register intellectual property (IP) rights in Singapore for trade marks, patents, registered designs, copyrights and plant varieties, which can be electronically applied via the IPOS website.
-The portal also provides for searchable trade marks, patents and registered designs databases.
+A Singapore company can register intellectual property (IP) rights in Singapore for trademarks, patents, registered designs, copyrights and plant varieties, which can be electronically applied via the IPOS website.
+The portal also provides for searchable trademarks, patents, and registered design databases.

 A trademark is a sign (may be a logo or signature etc.) that a company uses to distinguish its goods or services from those of other companies.
 Once the trademark is registered, which can last indefinitely if renewed every 10 years, you can prevent other companies from using it and protect your “brand”.

 Singapore employs the first-to-use rule for granting trademark rights which comes with statutory protection.
 Some types of trademark infringements may also be considered criminal offences.
 In some cases, unregistered trade marks is protected under common law.
 The trademark registration may be nullified if its not been used over a period of five or more consecutive years.